 Failure to comply may result in violations issued by the Department of Housing Preservation and Development (HPD), leading to fines and enforcement actions.

-Local Law 55, also known as the Asthma-Free Housing Act, is a critical regulation aimed at protecting tenants from indoor allergen hazards in New York City.
-This law mandates that landlords take proactive measures to prevent and remediate issues such as mold, pests, and other allergens that can exacerbate respiratory conditions like asthma.
+Local Law 55, known as the Asthma-Free Housing Act, aims to protect tenants from indoor allergen hazards that can exacerbate asthma conditions.
+This law mandates that landlords take proactive steps to identify and remediate allergens such as mold, pests, and other irritants in residential buildings, particularly those housing tenants with asthma.